OSAD is an alternative contact method between Uyuni and traditional clients.

 osa-dispatcher fails to receive a response within a certain period of time, it marks the client as offline.

-When you schedule actions on an OSAD-enabled system, the task will be carried out immediately.
+When you schedule actions on an OSAD-enabled system, the task is carried out immediately.

 osa-dispatcher periodically checks clients for actions that need to be executed.